Guide to Electric Bike Styles

-If your bike has a 250-watt motor with a 500-watt hour battery, at the highest assist level you would get 2 hours of use from the bike before needing to charge the battery again.
+If your bike has a 250-watt motor with a 360-watt hour battery, at the highest assist level you would get up to 45 miles of use from the bike before needing to charge the battery again.
 There are several variables that can increase or decrease that range (wind and terrain conditions, how much pedal power you supply, the assist level you choose, carrying extra weight on the bike, etc.).

 The controller can be thought of as the brain of the system.
 Regardless of the type of motor in the system, the controller takes rider input and communicates it to the battery and motor.
 It sets the amount of power delivered from the battery to the motor based on the assist level chosen, tells the motor when to turn on/off, and sends information on how the system is working to the system’s display.

 Charging your bicycle is easy!
 Most e-bikes, such as the Schwinn Coston DX allow for charging on or off the bike.
 There is a charge port built into the frame to allow you to charge the bike with the battery installed, or if more convenient, you can unlock the battery from the bike and take it into your home or office to charge separately.